- Unfortunately, butterflies do not have very long lifespans.

 Butterflies in the wild are exposed to many more dangers and predators, so studying them this way gives scientists a more accurate view of how long they typically live.

-On average, most adult butterflies only live for about two weeks.
+On average, most adult butterflies only live for about 15-29 days.
 Some may live up to six weeks, and the ones that migrate to more tropical climates may live even longer before they return home to mate.

 The Life Cycle of a Butterfly